 How can I modernise my kitchen?

 An update in your kitchen can affect how you feel about your entire home.
-It’s why modernising the kitchen is often at the top of peoples’ lists of home improvements.
+It’s why modernising the kitchen is often at the top of people’s lists of home improvements.
 This is likely down to the increasing amount of time we spend in the kitchen.
 We’re not all becoming culinary artisans, though; the kitchen has changed.
 It’s now a social and leisure space as well as one for eating and preparing food.
-So from little alterations to a full refit, these are the best ways to modernise your kitchen.
+So, from little alterations to a full refit, these are the best ways to modernise your kitchen.

 Structural Change

 If you’re embarking on a full kitchen refit, your modernised kitchen will begin from the ground up.
-There are considerations in terms of layout, materials, and structure that will lead the room to become a modern, useable space.
+There are considerations in terms of layout, materials, and structure that will lead the room to become a modern, usable space.

 Layout